-Bubble machines, favorite toys, and puppets can also help get little kids to look towards the camera.
+Portrait photographers use bubble machines, favorite toys, and puppets to help get little kids to look towards the camera.
 And it can help keep create real smiles.

 The tricks in this list have been used countless times.
 But mixing your vision with a photography trick can help create unique images.

 Learning a new photography trick is excellent if you are stuck in a creative rut.
 Or if you want something different without investing in different gear.